 The incline bench press is an exercise that emphasizes your upper chest muscles.
 At the same time, you'll also be working your triceps, shoulders, and core!

 This exercise gets its name from the bench being set to an incline.
-Normally, this will fall anywhere between 30-45 degrees.
+The degree for an incline bench typically falls between 30-45 degrees, which is ideal for targeting the upper chest.

 For the incline bench press, you will generally use either dumbbells or a barbell.
 However, that doesn't mean you can't use other pieces of equipment such as bands.